-Learning about animals that hatch from eggs is a fun spring topic in many preschool and kindergarten classrooms.
+Learning about animals that come from eggs is a fun spring topic in many preschool and kindergarten classrooms.
 Animals that lay eggs are called oviparous.
 The concept of laying and hatching eggs can be difficult for young children to understand.

 I have included a game below to help teach your students about oviparous animals in a fun, hands-on way, and a book list that includes eleven age appropriate books.
 Oh, and I even created a free count, tally and graph printable for you too- keep reading to grab your copy!